Frequently Asked Questions (FAQs)

 Has this financial challenge developed recently?

-No. This is a long-standing structural condition that has developed over multiple
+No. This is a long-standing structural condition that has developed over multiple decades and reflects the cumulative cost of operating a large, aging facility.

 Why not simply fundraise to preserve Rock Springs Ranch?